Gout in Your Knee | Symptoms, Causes & Treatment in Chicago

 • Massage therapy to boost blood flow to the area and encourage healing.

-• Therapeutic mobility exercises such as swimming or riding a stationary bike to maintain a healthy weight and avoid excessive weight-bearing force on the joints.
+• Therapeutic mobility exercises such as AlterG Anti-Gravity Treadmill or riding a stationary bike to maintain a healthy weight and avoid excessive weight-bearing force on the joints.

 Start Recovering From Gout in Knee Joints with Physical Therapy

-After you’ve been diagnosed by a physician and determined how you got gout, physical therapy may be able to reduce your symptoms and promote faster healing!
-Request an appointment or virtual visit to learn more today, or book an appointment at one of our locations in Chicagoland or Champaign-Urbana for gout in your knee joints.
-A licensed physical therapist will design an arthritis pain treatment plan to help you get back to your favorite activities sooner.
+After you’ve been diagnosed by a physician and determined how you got gout, IMPACT Physical Therapy & Sports Recovery can help reduce your symptoms and promote faster healing.
+Request an appointment or to learn more today, or book an appointment at one of our locations in Chicagoland or Champaign-Urbana for gout in your knee joints.
+With 8 convenient clinics across Chicagoland and Champaign—including South Loop, Lakeview, Orland Park, Naperville, Hinsdale, Oak Lawn, Norridge, and Champaign—you’re never far from expert care.
+A licensed physical therapist will design a treatment plan to help you get back to your favorite activities sooner.